shaunc44/frontend-nanodegree-mobile-portfolio/README.md

 ##**WEBSITE PERFORMANCE OPTIMIZATION**
 ###*UDACITY - FRONTEND NANODEGREE - PROJECT 4*
-In this project I optimized a sample online portfolio for speed by optimizing the critical rendering path and making the pages render as quickly as possible. index.html achieved a PageSpeed score of 93-mobile and 94-desktop. pizza.html has a frame rate higher than 60 fps.
-And the time it takes to resize pizzas is now less than 5 ms.
+In this project I optimized a sample online portfolio for speed by improving the critical rendering path and making the pages render as quickly as possible. index.html achieved a PageSpeed score of 93-mobile and 94-desktop. pizza.html has a frame rate higher than 60 fps.
+Lastly, the time it takes to resize pizzas is now less than 5 ms.

 ---------------------------------------------------------------------
 ####INSTRUCTIONS